 Horchata is a refreshing Mexican rice milk drink with a hint of cinnamon served over ice.
-Looking for a non-alcoholic, dairy free drink to serve with your Mexican food?
-This is the best Mexican drink recipe for any occasion.
+Looking for a non-alcoholic, dairy free popular Mexican drink to serve with your Mexican food?
+This delicious drink tastes just like the best horchata at classic Mexican restaurants.
 Serve it with these Baked Chicken Chimichangas or these Chicken and Black Bean Flautas.

 horchata rice milk in a glass with cinnamon

-Growing up in Arizona, Mexican food and drinking Horchata was a regular thing.
-I know all my Arizona peeps can relate to late night Filbertos runs to get burritos or rolled tacos and of course a big glass of the cinnamon rice drink to wash it down.
+Growing up in Arizona, Mexican food and drinking Horchata at our local taquerias was a regular thing.
+I know all my Arizona peeps can relate to late night Filbertos runs to get burritos or rolled tacos and of course a big glass of the cinnamon sweet rice drink to wash it down.

 First of all, it’s pronounced or-CHAH-tah.
 The ‘h’ is silent.
 I’ve been pronouncing it wrong my whole life…Hhhhoooorrrchata.
 I guess the naughty sister of or-CHAH-tah?